 Braised dishes have a spot in my heart.
 The anticipation and usually long(er) wait to eat something that you have been preparing is both comforting and exciting!

-Braised recipes generally brings forth a saucy dish with deeper flavors and intense aroma, an irresistible broth and complexity that I love so very much.
+Braised recipes generally bring forth a saucy dish with deeper flavors and intense aroma, an irresistible broth and complexity that I love so very much.
 It brings back lots of childhood memories at my Grandmother’s kitchen, when she would often braise meats and vegetables slowly for hours on end.

 Very nostalgic!

 To make this braised green beans a center meal rather then a side dish, I decided to add some sausage seasoned with fennel seeds.
-An overall delicious due that shines together on the plate.
+An overall delicious dish that shines together on the plate.

-what is braising?
+What is braising?

 Braising is a combination of cooking methods.
 Typically, the food is first sautéed or seared at high temperature, then finished in a covered pot at a lower temperature while sitting in some type of liquid.